 Dr. Sjoerd van Tuinen is associate professor of philosophy at Erasmus School of Philosophy

-With expertise in the full spectrum of continental philosophy, I’m interested in metaphysics, aesthetics, social and political theory, and the history of modern philosophy.
+With expertise across the spectrum of continental philosophy, I’m interested in metaphysics, aesthetics, social and political theory, and the history of modern philosophy.
 My research consists of commentary on classical and contemporary authors and multimedia engagements across the arts and humanities.
-I specialize in pragmatism, philosophical anthropology, critical theory, (post-)structuralism, and their contemporary ramifications, focusing on questions concerning subjectivity, habit and habitat, art (history), technology and media, political affect, and commoning, while drawing on authors such as Leibniz, Hegel, Marx, Nietzsche, Bergson, Whitehead, Heidegger, Adorno, and Deleuze.
+I specialize in pragmatism, critical theory, (post-)structuralism, and their practical implications for Marxism, feminism, postcolonialism, and environmentalism.
+I focus on questions concerning subjectivity, habit and habitat, art (history), media and technology, political affect, and commoning, while drawing on classical authors such as Leibniz, Hegel, Marx, Nietzsche, Bergson, Whitehead, Heidegger, Adorno, and Deleuze.

-I currently supervise projects on 'The Principle of Sufficient Reason: From Critique to Care' (PhD), 'Bergson, Synthetic Biology, and Neuroscience' (PhD), 'The Logic of Deliciousness: To Think Food Differently in the Case of Nordic Cuisine' (PhD), 'Reasonable Machines: Rational Paths, Models and Prospects in the Philosophy of Artificial Intelligence' (PhD), 'The Politics of Austerity in Europe' (PhD), 'Articulations of Desire: Populism and the Future of Democracy' (Postdoc), and coordinate a long-standing study group in post-Kantian philosophy.
+I currently supervise projects on 'The Principle of Sufficient Reason: From Critique to Care' (PhD), 'The Role of Philosophy of Technology in the Anthropocene’ (PhD), 'The Logic of Deliciousness: To Think Food Differently in the Case of Nordic Cuisine' (PhD), 'Reasonable Machines: Rational Paths, Models and Prospects in the Philosophy of Artificial Intelligence' (PhD), 'The Politics of Austerity in Europe' (PhD), 'Articulations of Desire: Populism and the Future of Democracy' (Postdoc), and coordinate a long-standing study group in post-Kantian philosophy.

-After having studied sociology and philosophy in Rotterdam, Rome and Leipzig, I received a PhD in philosophy from Ghent University (2009, chapters) for a dissertation on Deleuze and Leibniz.
+After having studied sociology and philosophy in Rotterdam, Rome and Leipzig, I received a PhD in philosophy from Ghent University (2009, chapters) for a dissertation on Deleuze and neo-monadological accounts of the constitution of subjectivity.
 In 2008-9 I worked as a lecturer at Maastricht University.
-Among visiting appointments, I was visiting lecturer at Stellenbosch University (2005), visiting professor at the Academy of Fine Arts Vienna (2013), research fellow at Humboldt University (2014) and Fordham University (2016), and a Fung Global Fellow at Princeton University (2017-18).
-I have received several research grants, among them the NWO-Veni scholarship, and edited over two dozen films, volumes and special issues, including a series of interdisciplinary theory books in collaboration with V2_, Lab for the Unstable Media (Rotterdam).
-I’m a founding member of the Erasmus Institute for Public Knowledge and editor for various journals including De Uil van Minerva.
-Some of my work is available on academia.edu.
+Among visiting appointments, I was visiting lecturer at Stellenbosch University (2005), visiting professor at the Academy of Fine Arts Vienna (2013), research fellow at Humboldt University (2014) and Fordham University (2016), a Fung Global Fellow at Princeton University (2017-18), and a collaborator at NOVA University Lisbon (2022-).
+I have received several research grants, among them the NWO-Veni scholarship, and edited over two dozen films, volumes and special issues, including a series of interdisciplinary theory books in collaboration with V2_, Lab for the Unstable Media.
+I’m a founding member of the Erasmus Institute for Public Knowledge and editor for various journals including De Uil van Minerva Much of my work is available on academia.edu.
 ORCID iD

 Papers on critique and care: 'Elasticity and Plasticity: Immunology and the Crisis of Repetition', in: A. Radman & H. Sohn (eds).
 Critical and Clinical Cartographies.
 Edinburgh University Press (2017), 243-68. pdf 'Common Sense: From Critique to Care (Arendt beyond Arendt)' in: J. Brouwer & S. van Tuinen (eds.)
 To Mind is to Care (V2 Publishers, 2019), 124-57. pdf 2020 follow-up: 'Philosophy in the Light of AI: Hegel or Leibniz', in Angelaki.
 Journal for the Theoretical Humanities 25(4), 97-109, doi